 How do I get started?

 You do not need to sign up in advance for classes – just come to the class that is most convenient for you at your level.
 Arrive a few minutes early before your first class so that you can register with us and meet the teacher to discuss any physical limitations you may have.
-Yoga beginners can start with our Intro classes on Wednesday and Friday mornings and Tuesday evenings, or with Level 1 classes on Tuesday and Thursday evenings.
+Yoga beginners can start with our Intro classes on Wednesday and Friday mornings and Tuesday evenings, or with Level 1 classes on Tuesday evenings.
 All of these classes are geared for yoga beginners.

 Do I need special clothing or equipment for yoga classes?

 Just bring yourself.
 We provide all equipment yoga beginners need for classes, including mats at no extra charge.
 Feel free to bring your own mat if you like.
 Note that brand new mats are coated with an oil during their production which should be washed off before bringing them to class.
 You can either put the mat in the washing machine or scrub with a mild detergent, then hang to dry for a couple of days.

 As for clothing, it’s best for yoga beginners to wear clothing that is not baggy so that the teacher can see the alignment of your body easily.
 Most of our students wear t-shirts and shorts, capris or stretchy pants.
 Just be comfortable and be aware that you may get warmed up.
 Yoga is practiced barefoot to give you the most traction on the mat.

 Have other questions?
 You are important to us, so please call us at 760-632-0040 or email and we will get back to you shortly to discuss your needs.